Supported Sets -- A New Foundation For Nominal Sets And Automata: Monadicity of Nominal -Sets

 and so $m(a) = m'(a)$ for all $a\in \supp{Y}(f(x))$.
 Thus, $m\cdot f(x) = m'\cdot f(x)$ (\autoref{defNominal}).
 Clearly, $g$ is equivariant:

 For uniqueness, consider another equivariant $g'\colon \Monad X\to Y$ with $g'([\id_A]_{\s{}(x)}, x) = g'(\eta_X(x)) = f(x)$.
 By equivariance, we obtain

 i.e.~$g' = g$. \end{proofappendix}

-This adjunction shows that every nominal $M$-set is an Eilenberg-Moore algebra and that every supported set generates a free nominal $M$-set with the following universal property: \begin{corollary} Given a supported set $X$ and a nominal $M$-set (where $M$ admits least supports), every map
+This adjunction shows that every nominal $M$-set is an Eilenberg-Moore algebra and that every supported set generates a free nominal $M$-set satisfying a universal mapping property.
+The remaining direction to prove is that every Eilenberg-Moore algebra for $\Monad$ is indeed a nominal set, or concretely, that the adjunction is monadic.
+For doing so, we impose a property on the monoid $M$ of interest, which will not only be used in the monadicity proof but also help us to characterize the least finite supports of the free nominal sets: